ibm-cloud-docs/sap/sap-power-virtual-server-mig-hybrid-cloud-networking.md

 |       1024 GB | 500 MBps |    +100% |        09:19 hours |
 |       1024 GB | 250 MBps |    +100% |        18:38 hours |
 |       1024 GB | 150 MBps |    +100% |        31:38 hours |
-{: caption="Table 1.
-Calculated estimated time for IPsec VPN full synchronization" caption-side="bottom"}
+{: caption="Calculated estimated time for IPsec VPN full synchronization" caption-side="bottom"}

 As an example, if an SAP system needs to be productive again within 8 hours after a synchronization error occurred, for a 922 GB database size, the calculated network bandwidth must be greater than 500 MB/s.